MakisH/ParallelProg/README.md

 # ParallelProg
-Material from the TUM CSE Parallel Programming course
+Material from the TUM CSE Parallel Programming course, SS 2014-15.

 Here you can find, mainly, my short presentation "Energy Efficiency and Optimization for Supercomputers" and my solutions for the tutorial exercises.